 - M. Open to all exhibitors.
 Example: You can show Mini Rex in the regular show and show New Zealand in the market class. - N. Meat Pen rabbits should not weigh over 5.5 pounds each and must not exceed 70 days of age.
-Rabbits must be of same breed and color. - 0.
-All meat pens and fryers must be a minimum weight of 3.5 lbs. and kindled from does owned by and in the 4-H member's possession by May 1, 2025. - P. MeatPen-three rabbits up to 70 days of age, to be judged on uniformity, size, and condition.
+Rabbits must be of same breed and color. - All meat pens and fryers should not exceed the weight of 5.5 lbs. and kindled from does owned by and in the 4-H member's possession by May 1, 2025. - P. Meat Pen-three rabbits up to 70 days of age, to be judged on uniformity, size, and condition.
 Single Fryer-not over 5lbs. or 70 days of age.